-3.1.
-Within the service and financial planning process, each fee or charge should be identified to one of the categories in the following table and the appropriate charging policy adopted in establishing and reviewing charging rates / levels.
-This will be subject to approval through the budget process or, for in-year changes, subject to approval by Cabinet or Service Heads under delegated authority.
-In all cases, in determining an appropriate charging policy, proper consideration should be given to the wider equalities implications which may be involved affecting full accessibility of all groups to council services.
+- 3.1 Each fee or charge (or group of similar charges) should be linked to one of the categories in the following table and the appropriate charging policy adopted in establishing and reviewing charging rates for that particular service or activity.
+Where new charges are being introduced or changes in charging policy are proposed, the charging policy should be made clear as part of the decision-making process. - 3.2 In all cases, in determining an appropriate charging policy proper consideration should be given to the wider equality implications that could affect accessibility of council services to any groups.

 CHARGING POLICY POLICY OBJECTIVE Full commercial The council seeks to maximise revenue within an overall objective of generating as large a surplus (or a minimum loss) from this service.
-Full commercial with discounts As above, but with discounted concessions being given to enable disadvantaged groups to access the service.
+Full commercial with As above, but with discounted concessions being given discounts to enable disadvantaged groups to access the service.
 Fair charging The council seeks to maximise income but subject to a defined policy constraint.
 This could include a commitment made to potential customers on an appropriate fee structure.
 Alternatively, a full commercial rate may not be determinable or the council may be a monopoly supplier of services.
 Cost recovery The council wishes to make the service generally available, but does not wish to allocate its own resources to the service.

 Cost recovery with discounts As above, but the council is prepared to subsidise the service to ensure disadvantaged groups have access to the service.
 Subsidised Council policy is to make the service widely accessible, but believe users of the service should make some contribution from their own resources.
 Could also be due to the adverse impact a cost recovery or commercial charging policy would have on other council services.
 Nominal The council wishes the service to be fully available, but sets a charges to discourage frivolous usage.
 Free Council policy is to make the service fully available.
 Statutory Charges are set in line with legal obligations.

-3.2.
-In applying the appropriate charging policy, the issues which may need to be considered in setting the level of fee and charge for any particular service include typically those set out below:
+3.3 In applying the appropriate charging policy, as well as equality considerations typically the issues that may need to be considered in setting the level of fee and charge for any particular service include those set out below: